-Objective: Every urban resident (not residing in an agricultural-residential area) will be able to walk to retail and commercial uses.
+Objective: Every agricultural or urban resident

+(not residing in an agricultural-residential area) will be able to walk to retail and commercial uses.

 Walkability is an essential component of livable and complete communities.
-By spacing neighborhood and community nodes a maximum of one mile apart, the furthest any urban resident within the visioning areas will walk to access limited commercial establishments is one half mile, and most residents will walk one fourth mile.
-Locating commercial and mixed-use development adjacent to or intermixed with high and medium density development creates "pedestrian sheds" of 1/4 to 1/2 mile, about the distance people are willing to walk to their destinations instead of driving.
+By spacing neighborhood and community nodes a maximum of one mile apart, the furthest any urban resident within the Visioning Areas will walk to access limited commercial establishments is one half mile, and most residents will walk one fourth of a mile.
+Locating commercial and mixeduse development adjacent to, or intermixed with high and medium density development creates "pedestrian sheds" of 1/4 to 1/2 mile, approximately the distance people are willing to walk to their destinations instead of driving.

-VP-134.
-Community nodes and neighborhood nodes will be located within communities, at intervals no further than one mile apart.
+VP-143.
+Community centers and neighborhood nodes will be located within communities, at intervals no further than one mile apart.
 Appropriate commercial uses for community nodes and neighborhood nodes are distinguished below.
-Hardware stores